markvoelker/blog_test/content/posts/2015-09-25-defcore-misconceptions-1.md

 url = "/defcore-misconceptions-1"
 socialsharing = true
-description = "Did you know DefCore is more of an indication of what the market has determined to be interoperable than a visionary standard that tells the market what to think?" categories = ["DefCore","OpenStack","Misconceptions"]
+description = "Did you know DefCore is more of an indication of what the market has determined to be interoperable than a visionary standard that tells the market what to think?" categories = ["DefCore","OpenStack"]
 +++

 *[DefCore](https://wiki.openstack.org/wiki/DefCore) isn't a new creature in the OpenStack community: it's been in discussion since at least 2013.
-However it was only earlier in 2015 that adherance to DefCore Guidelines became a requirement for products that want to use the OpenStack name and OpenStack Powered logo.
+However it was only earlier in 2015 that adherence to DefCore Guidelines became a requirement for products that want to use the OpenStack name and OpenStack Powered logo.
 As a result, a lot more people are now interested in DefCore than in the past.
 As we've started receiving a lot more feedback about DefCore,